seadonk/rpiZeroSetup/README.md

   * `sudo passwd`

 # _(OPTIONAL) Setup Passwordless SSH Access using Keys_
+_If you don't do this, then you'll just be prompted for your password everytime you connect_

 * on your computer find your key
   * `ls ~/.ssh/*.pub`
 * if you don't have a key or want a different one generate it